 How will you accommodate additional lanes for traffic on the eastern side of the Old Steine?

 The total road width between the War Memorial and Sainsbury’s is currently 14.4 metres.
 Elsewhere on the A23 Old Steine and Pavilion Parade is currently more than 20 metres wide in many places.
 There will be a reduction in a small section of pavement area on the A23/eastern side to accommodate the southbound (bus, coach and taxi) priority lane.
 The road width at the St James Street junction is 17.3 metres.
-The proposed pedestrian crossing point at St James’s Street junction is 3 metres wider than the existing crossing, and an additional crossing point to the south of the junction makes crossing safer and more comfortable, compensating for the reduced pavement width at this location.
-However, overall, on the eastern side of the Steine there will be an increase of 415m2 of public space and footpath area.
+The proposed pedestrian crossing point at St James’s Street junction is 3 metres wider than the existing crossing, and an additional crossing point to the south of the junction will make crossing safer and more comfortable.
+Overall, on the eastern side of the Steine there will be an increase of 415m2 of public space and footpath area.
 Crossing design will be reviewed during detailed design.